 • Based on an idea by Group of Seven member Franz Johnston, Nelvana preceded the U.S. debut of Wonder Woman by three months, making her arguably the world's first female superhero.

-• Originally an old lady, the comic book Nelvana was the beautiful young daughter of the king of the northern lights who wore a miniskirt while battling Nazis and the mysterious Ether People.
+• Originally an old lady, the comic-book version of Nelvana was the beautiful young daughter of the king of the northern lights who wore a miniskirt while battling Nazis and the mysterious Ether People.

 • Years later, Nelvana was the inspiration for the Canadian animation company Nelvana Limited, which produces the TV cartoons Franklin the Turtle, Babar and The Backyardigans.